 And, while researching microfilmed copies of the Oxnard Courier, Maulhardt came across other historical photos of the game.
 One included his great, great uncle, Dr. A.A.
 Maulhardt, who served as a local umpire and most likely team doctor for the game.

 In Mexican American Baseball in the Central Coast, Santillan (along with co-authors Christopher Docter, Anna Bemudez, Eddie Navarro, and Alan O’Connor) focuses on the baseball images and stories of Mexican American neighborhoods in the Central Coast.

 The book chronicles early teams, such as the Fillmore Merchants, who played games from Santa Barbara to Mexico around 1920-30 and had a reputation as a top club in Southern California.

 Santillan writes that most Mexican families lived in barrios, and many men during their leisure hours turned to baseball, a sport they played in Mexico.
 When Mexican contract laborers (braceros) arrived in Ventura County in 1940s, discrimination intensified, but baseball seemed to be an escape for many.

-Included are stories about Woody Ybarra, considered one of the finest local pitchers of the time, but couldn’t play major league baseball because of his ethnicity.
+Included are stories about Woody Ybarra, considered one of the finest local pitchers of the time.
+Despite his great talent, he wasn’t allowed to play in the major leagues because of his ethnicity, according to Santillan.

-There are also stories about Rudy Salvador Martinez of Lompoc, who pitched the first game in the 1956 Olympics, and Jesse Orosco of Santa Barbara, who was part of the 1988 Los Angeles Dodgers World Series team.
+There are also stories about Rudy Salvador Martinez of Lompoc, who pitched the first game in the 1956 Olympics, as well as Jesse Orosco of Santa Barbara, who was part of the 1988 Los Angeles Dodgers World Series team.